Skip to content

 def calculate_tax(self, taxpayer: TaxPayer, admindata: AdminData):

-# taxpayer(id, married, children, salary, tax, deduction, surcharge, reduction, rate)
+# taxpayer(id, married, children, salary, tax, discount, surcharge, reduction, rate)

 # tax calculation with children